Gypsy (2020 film)

 Gypsy is a 2020 Indian Tamil-language romantic road film written and directed by Raju Murugan.
 The film stars Jiiva, Natasha Singh, Lal Jose, and Sunny Wayne.
 This film marked the Tamil debut of actress Natasha Singh, director Lal Jose and actor Sunny Wayne.
 The film was produced by Ambeth Kumar under the banner of Olympia Movies.
 The film's soundtrack was composed by Santhosh Narayanan and cinematography and editing were handled by Selvakumar S. K. and Raymond Derrick Crasta, respectively.

-After running into censorship troubles, the film was initially scheduled to release on 24 January 2020, but later pushed to 6 March 2020 release.
+After running into censorship troubles, the film which was initially scheduled to release on 24 January 2020, was released on 6 March 2020.
 The film had its theatrical release on 6 March 2020 after several delays and received mixed reviews from the critics mainly criticising the writing and screenplay.
 Critics revealed that the storyline and release of the film was a nick of time which resembled the 2020 Delhi riots.

 Plot

-A wandering musician and a girl from an orthodox Muslim household end up getting married, but the survival of their relationship becomes a big question following a communal riot in India.